Hom schemes for algebraic groups

-In \cite[XXIV, \S 7.4]{SGA3}, the scheme $\uHom_{\gp{\bZ}}(\SL_2, \SL_2)$ is described explicitly using detailed calculations with $2 \times 2$ matrices.
+In \cite[XXIV, \S 7.4]{SGA3III}, the scheme $\uHom_{\gp{\bZ}}(\SL_2, \SL_2)$ is described explicitly using detailed calculations with $2 \times 2$ matrices.
 The following example generalizes this without any calculations.

 \begin{example} Let $G$ be a split simple $\bZ$-group scheme, and fix a pinning of $G$.
-The scheme $\uHom_{\gp{\bZ}}(G, G)$ is the disjoint union of the following schemes: \begin{enumerate} \item $\Spec \bZ$, corresponding to the trivial homomorphism $G \to G$, \item $\Aut_{G/\bZ}$, \item for each prime number $p$ and each isogeny $\pi\colon G_{\bF_p} \to G_{\bF_p}$ compatible with the pinning of $G$ and inducing a $p$-morphism of root data (see \cite[XXI, 6.8.1]{SGA3}, and require $q \neq 1$), a scheme isomorphic to $\Aut_{G_{\bF_p}/\bF_p}$, corresponding to $\Aut_{G_{\bF_p}/\bF_p}$-translates of $\pi$. \end{enumerate} To see this, note first that the inclusion $\Spec \bZ = \uHom_{\gp{\bZ}}(G, 1) \to \uHom_{\gp{\bZ}}(G, G)$ corresponding to the trivial homomorphism is a clopen embedding by Lemma~\ref{lemma:identity-clopen}.
-If $S$ is a connected scheme and $f\colon G_S \to G_S$ is a nontrivial $S$-homomorphism, then $\ker f_s$ is finite for every $s \in S$ and thus $f$ is an isogeny by the fibral flatness criterion.
-If we fix a pinning of $G$, then by \cite[XXIII, 4.1]{SGA3} we may translate $f$ by an $S$-automorphism of $G_S$ to assume that $f$ is compatible with this pinning.
-By \cite[XXIII, 4.1]{SGA3} again, $f$ arises from via base change either from an isogeny $G \to G$ or from an isogeny $G_{\bF_p} \to G_{\bF_p}$.
+The scheme $\uHom_{\gp{\bZ}}(G, G)$ is the disjoint union of the following schemes: \begin{enumerate} \item $\Spec \bZ$, corresponding to the trivial homomorphism $G \to G$, \item $\Aut_{G/\bZ}$, \item for each prime number $p$ and each isogeny $\pi\colon G_{\bF_p} \to G_{\bF_p}$ compatible with the pinning of $G$ and inducing a $p$-morphism of root data (see \cite[XXI, 6.8.1]{SGA3III}, and require $q \neq 1$), a scheme isomorphic to $\Aut_{G_{\bF_p}/\bF_p}$, corresponding to $\Aut_{G_{\bF_p}/\bF_p}$-translates of $\pi$. \end{enumerate} To see this, note first that the inclusion $\Spec \bZ = \uHom_{\gp{\bZ}}(G, 1) \to \uHom_{\gp{\bZ}}(G, G)$ corresponding to the trivial homomorphism is a clopen embedding by Lemma~\ref{lemma:identity-clopen}.
+If $S$ is a connected scheme and $f\colon G_S \to G_S$ is a nontrivial $S$-homomorphism, then $\ker f_s$ is finite for every $s \in S$ and thus $f$ is an isogeny by the fibral flatness criterion \cite[IV\textsubscript{3}, 11.3.10]{EGA}.
+Any two pinnings of $G$ are conjugate by an inner $S$-automorphism: this follows from \cite[3.2.6, 5.2.13(2)]{Conrad}, and the fact that the roots form a basis for the character lattice of any maximal torus in the adjoint group $G/Z(G)$.
+Thus we may translate $f$ by an $S$-automorphism of $G_S$ to assume that $f$ is compatible with the chosen pinning in the sense of \cite[XXIII, 1.3]{SGA3III}.
+By \cite[XXIII, 4.1]{SGA3III}, $f$ arises via base change either from an isogeny $G \to G$ or from an isogeny $G_{\bF_p} \to G_{\bF_p}$.
 This yields the desired description.

 For most pairs $(G, p)$ of groups $G$ and primes $p$, the morphisms (\ref{item:frobenii}) are all powers of the Frobenius $F_{G_{\bF_p}}$.
-However, for the pairs $(\rm{B}_2, 2)$, $(\rm{F}_4, 2)$, and $(\rm{G}_2, 3)$, there are extra isogenies; see for example \cite[XXI, 7.5.2]{SGA3}. \end{example}
+However, for the pairs $(\rm{B}_2, 2)$, $(\rm{F}_4, 2)$, and $(\rm{G}_2, 3)$, there are extra isogenies; see for example \cite[XXI, 7.5.2]{SGA3III}. \end{example}